Last Updated on March 20, 2022 by Muhammad Junaid Khalid

 If the error does match one of these, here’s what to do about each one:

-When you see a heatsink related error message at startup, clear the system event log in BIOS, then reboot your system.
+When you see a heatsink-related error message at startup, clear the system event log in BIOS, then reboot your system.
 If the error re-occurs, reboot again, but this time goes directly into BIOS using the F2 key.
 Check the system event log for any other thermal messages or fan failures.
-If no related errors are showing, then the problem is resolved.
+If no related errors are shown, then the problem is resolved.

 For a fan-related error message, reseat all the fan power cables connected to the motherboard and thoroughly clean any dust and remove any debris on the PC’s fans and fan housing area and restart your PC.
 Next, check the system event log for any thermal messages or fan failures.
 If there is no error in the event log, then the problem is resolved.

 If you get an air temperature error message, clear the system event log in BIOS.
 Check for dust or other debris in the PC’s fans and remove all third-party hardware from the PC.
-If your PC has a video card that has its fan, verify that its fan is spinning properly; if it doesn’t then replace the video card.
+If your PC has a video card that has its fan, verify that its fan is spinning properly; if it doesn’t then repair the fan.
+If the fan is unrepairable, replace the video card.
 Next, run the ePSA diagnostic test.
 If there are any errors, make a note of the error codes and contact a Dell tech support agent and inform them of the error codes.

 If you get the error message “Alert!
 Air temperature sensor not detected” displayed during boot, then you might need to contact a Dell tech support agent for further assistance.